dustin-oz/wildlife-tracker/README.md

 #### Story: As a developer I can create an animal model in the database.
 An animal has the following information: common name, latin name, kingdom (mammal, insect, etc.).

-#### Story: As the consumer of the API I can see all the animals in the database.
-Hint: Make a few animals using Rails Console

 - Terminal `$ rails generate resource Animal common_name:string latin_name:string kingdom:string`
 - Remove the views: `$ rm -rf app/views/animals`
 - Remove the stylesheet: `$ rm app/assets/stylesheets/animals.scss`
 - `rails db:migrate`
 - `rails c`

+#### Story: As the consumer of the API I can see all the animals in the database.

 - Add some animals to the database:
   - `Animal.create common_name: 'Bald Eagle', latin_name: 'Haliaeetus leucocephalus', kingdom: 'bird'`